Nakama, Fukuoka #21-B - Japan

 Nakama Branch Camp (Fukuoka 21-B)

-Established as Fukuoka No.21 Branch Camp at Nakatsuru Coal Mine in Nakama-cho (current Nakama City), Onga-gun, Fukuoka Prefecture on June 15, 1944.
+Established as Fukuoka No.21 Branch Camp at Nakatsuru Coal Mine in Nakama-cho (currently Nakama City), Onga-gun, Fukuoka Prefecture on June 15, 1944.

 The POWs were used by Taisho Coal Mining Company.
 The mine had been abandoned and flooded when the POWs arrived.